Hergé's Adventures of Tintin: Hiatus and new adventures

-“Hergé’s Adventures of Tintin” were the opening words to each episode.
+"Hergé’s Adventures of Tintin" were the opening words to each episode.
 Each adventure was divided into small episodes of about 5 minutes preceded by a summary and followed by the announcement of the following episode.
 Each one ended with a teaser that encouraged the viewer not to miss the next episode.

 The Calculus Case

 Several liberties were taken in the adaptation and the script quality was sometimes poor.
 After 89 five-minute episodes, Télé-Hachette was dissatisfied with the result and decided, in 1963, not to renew the contract with Belvision.
-Nevertheless, Raymond Leblanc decides to produce a new adaptation despite everything, alone with Belvision.
+Nevertheless, Raymond Leblanc decided to produce a new adaptation despite everything, alone with Belvision.
 It was The Calculus Affair, on a screenplay by Greg and Bernard Fredisch, in thirteen five-minute episodes.
 Not coproduced by Télé-Hachette, The Calculus Affair has always had a special status and is considered a feature film (like Tintin and the Temple of the Sun or Tintin and the Lake of Sharks).
 After being released on VHS in the 1980s, it was released on DVD in France on 14 May 2008, in a remastered edition, in the Tintin animated feature set at Citel Vidéo.
 ‘The Calculus Affair’ DVD was reissued in 2011 in the 23rd volume of the Tintin collection by Hachette editions.